Environmental Impact Report

 One of the main environmental issues for the Levi’s Stadium project was traffic and transportation.
 Our firm worked closely with the San Francisco 49ers, the City of Santa Clara, and the Valley Transportation Authority to minimize traffic and parking impacts during stadium events.
 Lead Project Manager Shannon George also presented the project’s environmental analysis at multiple Planning Commission and City Council hearings.
 The community interaction and stakeholder engagement fostered at these meetings ultimately led to a project that was supported by the local community.
 Principal Project Manager Akoni Danielsen also contributed to the success of this project.
 With his valuable input, the Environmental Impact Report for this project was delivered ahead of schedule and under-budget.

-Images courtesy of: San Francisco 49ers, Jim Bahn (Flickr), Chris Martin (Flickr), and Matthew Roth (Flickr)
+Images courtesy of: San Francisco 49ers, Jim Bahn (Flickr), and Chris Martin (Flickr)

 - LEED Gold-certified NFL stadium